dreamcatcher-tech/network/Inbox/2023-03-10 1545 Crisp updates cause GUI tearing.md

 ## Two layers of syncing
 Syncing the complex is one part, baking the complex is the other.
 These two should be independent.

+## Measurements
+### hamt diffing compared with full walking
+interblock:api:Syncer tearing bake for undefined in favour of PulseLink(ifoxurzcf) +0ms interblock:api:Syncer slow read ahead buffer 5780ms for 38 units +6s
+interblock:api:Syncer slow bake for PulseLink(ifoxurzcf) 5782ms +1ms
+interblock:api:Syncer diff compare with null 156ms +1s {added: Set(20043), deleted: Set(0), modified: Set(0)}
+interblock:api:Syncer slow read ahead buffer 55793ms for 20043 units +56s
+interblock:api:Syncer slow bake for PulseLink(ifcfsqa36) 55950ms +1ms

+Notice that sectors is very slow to read ahead, but everything else waited for that.
+Diffing 20,043 customers took only 156ms, but read ahead took 55 seconds !
+Making an edit:
+interblock:api:Syncer slow read ahead buffer 14339ms for 20045 units +14s
+where the sectors did not show at all, presumably cache was hit. diffing was so fast as to not go above the 100ms threshold